utkzas/FoodConnect/Readme.md

 - [Browserify](http://browserify.org) - Browserify lets you require('modules') in the browser by bundling up all of your dependencies.
 It is used to bundle autosuggest-trie and js-levenshtein to be used on browsers.
 - [js-levenshtein](https://github.com/gustf/js-levenshtein) - Pure JS implementation calculating the Levenshtein distance between two strings.

+It doesn't have a backend and hence any entry made will only be available on same device (just trying to display search capabilties using pure javascript)

 ## Installation

 SERP requires [Node.js](https://nodejs.org/) and [npm](https://www.npmjs.com/) to install and bundle JS dependecies.